bioinfo-chru-strasbourg/STARK/docs/md/USER-GUIDE.en.0.9.18.md

 CPU: At least 2 CPUs are required and ideally 8 CPUs are recommended.

 RAM: At least 8GB of RAM per CPU and ideally 64GB of RAM.
-The application is particularly memory-intensive when aligning sequences with BWA and annotating variants with SnpEff, due to genome caching and annotation databases.
+The application is particularly memory-intensive when aligning sequences with BWA and annotating variants with SnpEff, due to genome loading and annotation databases.

 STORAGE: At least 500GB of space is required to store the tools and databases, to create a temporary space for analysis, and to accommodate a minimum of raw data and result data.